whatmakeart/modeling-and-fabrication/content/modules/01-technical-sketching-fusion-360/1-4-draw-two-objects-in-third-angle-projection/index.md

 ## Instructions

-Select three objects of reasonable size and complexity.
+Select two objects of reasonable size and complexity.
 You do not want super tiny objects or mega huge objects.
 You also don't want objects that are a simple square or objects made of hundreds of intricate parts.

 Using loose sheets of paper, <span>not</span> in your sketchbooks, draw the three objects that you selected.